Characterized by its distinct, pure white eye-ring.

 | Full length | 12cm |

-They mostly live in trees, but the white-eye in the Ogasawara Islands seemed to come down to the ground relatively easily.
+They live mostly in trees, though the white-eyes on the Ogasawara Islands seemed to descend to the ground relatively easily.

-Several birds gathered to eat nuts in a park in Hachioji City.
-They were quarreling a little over the truth.
+Several birds gathered to eat fruit from a tree in a park in Hachioji.
+They were a bit noisy as they competed for the fruit.